 In March 2009, one of the circus’ monkeys escaped from his cage before a circus performance at a flea market in Fruitland Park (the monkeys are dressed-up like cowboys and strapped-onto a horse during the show).
 Reggie, a spider monkey, enjoyed his freedom in the wilds of Lake County for one month before being recaptured.

 The 2013 settlement with the USDA was not the first for the circus.
 In October 2005, the Liebling Brothers Circus was assessed a penalty of $2,885 for multiple violations of the Animal Welfare Act, including failure to establish and maintain programs of veterinary care, housing monkeys in a truck with insufficient light and poor sanitation, and in cages that did not allow “for normal postural movements.”

-Other lonely, Florida-based elephants trapped in the entertainment industry include Anna Louise, a female African elephant owned by Tom Demry, and Annette, an Asian elephant owned by Frank Murray.
-These elephants can be found performing in circuses, Renaissance fairs and other events.
+Other lonely, Florida-based elephants trapped in the entertainment industry include Annette, an Asian elephant owned by Frank Murray.
+She can be found performing in circuses, Renaissance fairs and other events.

 You Can Help

 Please contact ARFF if you learn of the Liebling Family Circus, or any circus with elephants or exotic animals, coming to a town near you.